Waterlooplein metro station: Artwork

 Waterloo on the platform wall (left) and Sporen van verlichte voetstappen on the floor (right) photographed in 2011, before the renovation.

 Artists were invited by officials for artwork inside the stations on the East Line, with the exception of Weesperplein and Bijlmer.

 Waterloo by Willem Sandberg consists of blue and red letters on the platform walls spelling out the name of the work.
 The typographic artwork consists of basic shapes—circles, rectangles, triangles and trapezoids—with frayed edges.
 The letters were planned to be removed during the 2016 renovation, as well as a few other artworks in different stations, as they were damaged.
 They were kept in the end due to their "cultural-historical value".
 Smoke screen panels were installed on the artwork to stop the spread of smoke in case of a fire.
 The advertisements on the walls near the letters were also removed.

 Located on one of the station halls, Sporen van verlichte voetstappen by Dirk Müller is made up of several plexiglass plates of footsteps that leave a trace on the floor which continues on to a wall.
 The lights of the footprints illuminate one by one creating a walking motion.
 The footsteps were initially planned to be on Spaklerweg station, but were given to Waterlooplein due to delays with the work at Spaklerweg.

 Services

 The station is served by metro lines 51, 53 and 54.
-North-bound, all three lines use the same track and end at Amsterdam Centraal.
-South-bound, M53 ends at Gaasperplas, while M54 ends at Gein.
-M51 used to serve the Amstelveen suburb by heading south after Amsterdam Zuid station and end at Westwijk.
-The section after Zuid was closed in 2019 and replaced by a tramline.
-M51 now continues west-bound after Zuid and ends at Isolatorweg.
+North-bound, all three lines share the same route and terminate at Amsterdam Centraal.
+South-bound, M51 ends at Isolatorweg, M53 ends at Gaasperplas, and M54 ends at Gein.
+As of 2026, all lines run 6 trains per hour everyday, with the exception of the early morning and late evening when service is reduced to 4 trains per hour.
 A tram stop near the entrance shares the same name as the metro station and is served by tram line 14 during the day.
-At night, night buses N85, N86, N87, N89, N91 and N93 stop near the station.
+At night, night buses N85, N87, N89, N91 and N93 stop near the station.